 Back to school season is a busy time, and school supplies are often on the brain!
 At the beginning of the year in math we focus a lot on numbers and counting, including several activities that use ten frames.
 This pencil ten frame math activity is a perfect math center for Pre-K or Kindergarten students to practice number identification, counting, and one to one correspondence!
+Work on teen numbers too with our 20 frame version.

 Pencil Ten Frame Activity